moliver28/research-handbook/content/handbook/product/categories/_index.md

 We primarily use the [Category Maturity Scorecard](/handbook/product/ux/category-maturity/category-maturity-scorecards) process to determine category maturity.

 Typically, category maturity moves up from planned to minimal to viable to complete to lovable.
 However, maturity can also be downgraded.
 For example, in cases where we discover a JTBD is not met (see [example](https://gitlab.com/gitlab-com/www-gitlab-com/-/merge_requests/74367)), or when we [change the definition of maturity](https://gitlab.com/gitlab-com/www-gitlab-com/-/merge_requests/92858), we may choose to move category maturity down.
+Maturity may also be moved to community-led, which is similar to a maintenance mode.

 When downgrading product maturity, we adjust our customer's current expectations about our product.
 This is particularly impactful to our go-to-market team members in customer success and product marketing.
 We need to do the following to enable alignment between all affected and interested parties: